-In accordance with Section 213 of the Harford County Charter, we have performed an audit of Hotel Occupancy Tax paid by Hampton Inn & Suites Aberdeen for the period of 01/01/2021 through 12/31/2021.
+In accordance with Section 213 of the Harford County Charter, we have performed an audit of Hotel Occupancy Tax paid by Spencer-Silver Mansion Bed & Breakfast for the period of 01/01/2021 through 12/31/2021.
 This audit was conducted as part of the County Auditor's risk-based Annual Audit Plan approved by the County Council for FY2022.

 The objective of this audit is to confirm that Hotel Occupancy Tax reported and paid to Harford County was complete.
-The scope of this review is limited to the hotel Hampton Inn & Suites Aberdeen's process for recording revenue and reporting revenue to Harford County.
-The results of the audit are detailed in this report.
+The scope of this review is limited to Spencer-Silver Mansion Bed & Breakfast's process for recording revenue and reporting revenue to Harford County.
+The results of the audit, our findings and recommendations for improvement are detailed in this report.

-We would like to thank the members of management for their cooperation during the audit; they have been provided an opportunity to respond to this report.
+We would like to thank Ms. Nemeth for her cooperation during the audit.
+Although none was required, she has been provided an opportunity to respond to this report; accordingly, none was provided.